 Are you listening to the media and planning to work indefinitely building your retirement nest egg?
 Are you waiting until age 70 to apply for Social Security benefits so you can get the highest monthly payout?
-Waiting until 70 is not necessarily the best idea.
+Waiting until 70 isn’t the best idea.
 In this article, I’ll explain why it is better to take Social Security at 62 because applying later could cost you.

 When I told a group of girlfriends at a monthly meeting that we planned to apply early for Social Security, they looked aghast – as if my husband and I were the biggest idiots on the planet.
 They warned me that it was a bad idea because we wouldn’t receive the largest monthly payout by collecting early.
 They advised that the longer we waited, the more money we would collect.